-Provisions are released only for such expenditure in respect of which provisions are recognised at inception.
+Provisions include the provision amounts for the severance payments and jubilee awards and provisions for litigations.
+Provisions are released only for such expenditure for which provisions are recognised at inception.
 If the outflow of economic benefits to settle the obligations is no longer probable, the provision is reversed.